ukparliament/weeknotes.data-search/10/index.md

 The search team have been looking at how we better label search results according to document type.
 From what was a vague idea we now have a working prototype.
 The work will be considered for production soon.

+To enable this [Raphael](https://twitter.com/raphaelleung) picked Ed McCarthy's brain to understand rules and exceptions around URL structures of publications which varies for current and archived materials.

 Robert helped [Dia](https://twitter.com/DN78) with preparing a presentation for the Digital Strategy Board.

 The team met with Fred to talk about library Research Briefings, particularly with regard to search.
 They came to the conclusion that it will take some time before we see most of what he described, but the broad aims were in line with those of the data service.

 Robert is also catching up with Archives and Library folks on plans for search in the medium term.

-Dia is also working on a feature list for search bases on the feedback so far.
+Dia is also working on a feature list for search based on the feedback so far.

 [Tony](https://twitter.com/psychemedia) wrote an excellent post on [options for search result display](https://blog.ouseful.info/2017/09/29/contextualised-search-result-displays/).

-[Raphael](https://twitter.com/raphaelleung) picked Ed McCarthy's brain to understand rules and exceptions around URL structures of publications which varies for current and archived materials.

 ### Machines that do learning

 Raphael went along to the [GDS](https://gds.blog.gov.uk/) data accelerator course and learned about how hyperparameter tuning can help with the toolkit for the Indexing and Data Management Section.
-He also with Angela on her application to join the next cohort
+He also with Angela on her application to join the next cohort.

 ### Measuring things